 In 1994, Oskar Eustis became Trinity Rep’s fourth artistic director, and oversaw a period of substantial artistic and financial growth.
 In 2001, a partnership between Trinity Rep and Brown University created the Brown/Trinity Rep MFA program for actors and directors.
 In 2005, thanks to the support of Citizens Bank, Trinity Rep opened the Pell Chafee Performance Center on Empire Street, just a block from the Lederer Theater Center, which featured a theater space with flexible seating for up to 250 as well as a number of classrooms and rehearsal spaces to house the MFA program as well as Trinity Rep’s educational classes for children and adults.

 In 2006, Curt Columbus, an accomplished playwright and translator, as well as a director, took over for acting artistic director Amanda Dehnert to helm Trinity Rep forward into the 21st century.
 In 2014, in celebration of Trinity Rep’s fiftieth anniversary, Trinity Rep was named the State Theater of Rhode Island.
-In 2019, Trinity Rep earned the highest-possible Charity Navigator 4-star rating, an indication of financial accountability, transparency, and health.
+In 2019 and 2020, Trinity Rep earned the highest-possible Charity Navigator 4-star rating, an indication of financial accountability, transparency, and health.

 Today, as Rhode Island’s largest arts organization, Trinity Rep has a significant impact on the community, and is a linchpin of Providence’s arts and entertainment district.
-With an annual budget of $10 million, the theater employs over 100 artistic and administrative staff, and generates more than $12 million in economic activity each year.
+With an annual budget of $10 million, the theater employs over 100 artistic and administrative staff, and generates more than $13 million in economic activity each year.
 Trinity Rep’s educational initiatives continue to provide instruction and enrichment to people of all ages and abilities, and our Project Discovery program introduces over 16,000 children each year to live theater.
-The Brown/Trinity Rep MFA program has become a leader in graduate training for actors and directors by offering in-depth training in conjunction with a professional theater, and is widely regarded as one of the best in the country.
+The tuition-free Brown/Trinity Rep MFA program has become a leader in graduate training for actors and directors by offering in-depth training in conjunction with a professional theater, and is widely regarded as one of the best in the country.